Grow Victoria’s Hemp Industry

 Following the findings of the Inquiry into the Industrial Hemp Industry in Victoria, which we established, there are many ways to ensure our laws better support this vital industry.

-RED TAPE IS STIFLING GROWTH
+RED TAPE IS HOLDING HEMP BACK

 It recommended a raft of changes, including standalone industrial hemp legislation (hemp-specific laws) to make it easier for to grow crops.
 Victoria, unlike most other states, does not have standalone legislation.
 Not surprisingly, the state only has six hemp licence holders and much of what we produce is sent overseas for processing.